North Toronto Auction

 How do I know when the car I am interested will be up for sale?

-On average, we do roughly 30 vehicles an hour per lane.
+In live auctions, on average, we do roughly 30 vehicles an hour per lane.
 The vehicles run consecutively in each lane in numeric order.
 This is a good way to know approximately when a vehicle will be up for auction.
 For example, if you are interested in Lot X 60, the vehicle will be the 60th item in the X Lane and will be going through around 11am.
 This is ONLY a general time frame, so be sure you are ready and prepared for when the vehicle goes up for auction so don’t miss your chance!

 Where do all your vehicles/items come from?